tomc98/Pedal-Pilot/README.md

    - Character-by-character acceptance depends on available VS Code commands.
 If not available, the extension will fall back to accepting the entire suggestion.
    - When pulling back, the extension sends actual backspace keypresses that delete text in your editor.

+Using Text-to-Speech:
+1. Move the rudder pedal (C variable) to toggle text-to-speech on or off
+   - Move rudder past the threshold (default: 90) to enable text-to-speech
+   - Move rudder back below the threshold to disable text-to-speech
+2. When enabled, any text changes in the editor will be read aloud
+3. A status bar item shows the current text-to-speech status (ON/OFF)

 ## Configuration

 The extension provides the following settings: